nanualinav/personal-portfolio/README.md

-# Getting Started with Create React App
+# Portfolio Website in React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+Technologies used:
+- React
+- CSS framework React-bootstrap
+- CSS animations framework Animate.css

+To run the project follow the steps:

 ### `npm start`